Wondering what the best things to do in Malaga are? Here are our picks for the top things to do when visiting this magical seaside city!

 1. Explore the Alcazaba

-First constructed during the 8th century, Málaga’s Alcazaba underwent more than 500 years of expansion until it took the form of the towering fortress it is today.
-The structure is one of the most important examples of Moorish architecture standing today — a miracle after undergoing captures and sieges throughout its long, turbulent history.
+First constructed during the 8th century, Malaga’s Alcazaba underwent more than 500 years of expansion until it took the form of the towering fortress it is today.
+The structure is one of the most important examples of Moorish architecture – a miracle after undergoing captures and sieges throughout its long, turbulent history.

 Like most fortresses, the Alcazaba sits strategically atop a hill.
-It’s surrounded by walls guarding dual citadels, lavish gardens, Arab arches, and Roman columns, making it one of Málaga’s most important monuments and a stunning place to visit.
+It’s surrounded by walls guarding dual citadels, lavish gardens, Arab arches, and Roman columns.
+This makes it one of Malaga’s most important monuments and a stunning place to visit.

-In order to really understand the meaning of the place, we recommend taking a guided tour of the Alcazaba to learn all about its winding history, or simply grab a ticket and explore it on your own (P.S. entry is free on Sunday afternoons!)
+In order to really understand the meaning of the place, we recommend taking a guided tour to learn all about its winding history, or simply grab a ticket and explore it on your own.
+Entry is free on Sunday afternoons!

 2. Step Back in Time at the Roman Theatre

-This is the oldest site in all of Málaga; it dates back to the 1st century but it wasn’t discovered until the 1950s — how wild is that!?
-You can see the strong Roman influence in Malaga in this theater, which stood tall and strong before being broken down and used for building materials under Arab rule.
+This is the oldest site in all of Malaga; it dates back to the 1st century but it wasn’t discovered until the 1950s How wild is that!?
+You can see the strong Roman influence in Malaga in this Roman theatre, which stood tall and strong before being broken down and used for building materials under Arab rule.

-Today, you can still see the different layers of seating and the grand entrance, remnants from ancient times.
-Hit the Visitor’s Center to learn more about the site and take a closer look at the different artifacts that were unearthed from the theatre, like vessels and tools.
+Today, you can still see the different layers of seating and the grand remnants from ancient times.
+Hit the visitor’s center to learn more about the site and take a closer look at the different artifacts that were unearthed from the theatre, like vessels and tools.

-For the full rundown on the Roman Theater, consider taking a guided tour which also includes a tour of the Alcazaba, letting you in on the secrets of Málaga’s past.
+For the full rundown on the Roman theatre, consider taking a guided tour which also includes a tour of the Alcazaba, letting you in on the secrets of Malaga’s past.

 3. Take in Panoramic Views from Castillo de Gibralfaro

-Another one of Málaga’s most impressive things to do is a visit to Castillo de Gibralfaro, an 8th century castle sitting on a steep hillside.
+Another one of Malaga’s most impressive things to do is visit Castillo de Gibralfaro, an 8th-century castle sitting on a steep hillside.

 Like most ancient monuments, Castillo de Gibralfaro was rebuilt during the 14th century and used as a place to house troops and protect the Alcazaba.
-On a visit here, wander through the lookout towers and along the towering ramparts that are easy to imagine as Málaga’s defensive line.
+On a visit here, wander through the lookout towers and along the towering ramparts that are easy to imagine as Malaga’s defense line.

-The best part about this fortress is it offers visitors sprawling views of Málaga below.
+The best part about this fortress is the sprawling views of Malaga below.
 Take in the sights of the entire town with the low-hanging buildings, lush rolling hills, and of course the ocean in the distance.

-To get to Castillo de Gibralfaro, you can take a bus to the top of the hill, but it’s much better to walk so you can take in the endless panoramas of Málaga along the way.
+To get to Castillo de Gibralfaro, you can take a bus to the top of the hill.
+However, it’s much better to walk so you can take in the endless panoramas of Malaga along the way.

-A mishmash of Renaissance and Baroque architecture, the Málaga Cathedral stands tall in the center of the city, with a facade constructed of grand arches, towering columns, and intricate images of saints carved into stone.
+A mishmash of Renaissance and Baroque architecture, the Malaga Cathedral stands tall in the center of the city.
+Its facade is constructed of grand arches, towering columns, and intricate images of saints carved into stone.

-The Málaga Cathedral is unique as there’s only a single tower in the north standing at 84 meters tall, making it the second-largest tower in Andalusia, following closely behind Seville’s belltower.
-The Cathedral was meant to have a south tower, but instead, the money was used to assist America with gaining their independence from England — interesting, right?
+The Malaga Cathedral is unique as there’s only a single tower in the north standing 84 meters tall.
+This makes it the second-largest tower in Andalusia, following closely behind Seville’s bell tower.
+The Cathedral was meant to have a south tower, but instead, the money was used to assist America with gaining its independence from England – interesting, right?

-You can learn about this and more on a visit to the Cathedral which is certainly one of the best things to do in Málaga, Spain!
+You can learn about this and more on a visit to the cathedral which is certainly one of the best things to do in Malaga!

 5. Gaze at Masterpieces at Museo Picasso (Picasso Museum)

-One of Málaga’s claims to fame is that it’s the birthplace of the famed Pablo Picasso, and as such, much of the city is dedicated to the late and great artist.
+One of Malaga’s claims to fame is that it’s the birthplace of the famed Pablo Picasso.
+As such, much of the city is dedicated to the late and great artist.

-In fact, right by Plaza de la Merced, you can see a statue of Pablo Picasso built by built by Francisco López Hernández.
+In fact, right by Plaza de la Merced, you can see a statue of Pablo Picasso built by Francisco López Hernández.

-Since the Picasso Museum is a popular attraction, we recommend reserving tickets / booking ahead of time.
+Since the Picasso Museum is a popular attraction, we recommend booking ahead of time.
 Click the button below for more details.
-A visit to Museo Picasso Málaga is one of my favorite things to do in Malaga, City.
+A visit to Museo Picasso Malaga is one of my favorite activities in the city.

 An offshoot of the extremely famous Pompidou Centre in Paris, this modern art gallery is housed in a giant, multicolored glass cube full of offbeat exhibits by famous Spanish artists.
-This can be found in city centre close to the main promenade.
+This can be found in the city center close to the main promenade.

 7. Time Travel at the Automobile and Fashion Museum

-A final museum worth a visit in Málaga is the Automobile and Fashion Museum, home to something for everyone.
+A final museum worth a visit in Malaga is the Automobile and Fashion Museum.
+It has something for everyone.

 Here you’ll find an out-of-this-world collection of more than 100 classic cars, ranging from Aston Martins, Cadillacs, Bugattis and more!
 Besides just cars, the museum is home to seven galleries dedicated to fashion, where you can find displays made up of more than 200 pieces of haute couture.
 How dreamy is that?